-‘Urgent action to save the planet’ – countries’ call at UN
+UN seeks court opinion on climate in ‘win’ for island states

-The countries of the United Nations led by the island nation of Vanuatu adopted what they called a historic resolution Wednesday calling for the U.N.’s highest court to strengthen countries’ legal obligations to curb warming and protect communities from climate disaster.
+The countries of the United Nations led by the island nation of Vanuatu adopted what they called a historic resolution Wednesday calling for the U.N.’s highest court to strengthen countries’ obligations to curb warming and protect communities from climate disaster.

 The resolution was adopted by consensus and Vanuatu Prime Minister Ishmael Kalsakau called it “a win for climate justice of epic proportions.”
+He reeled off a string of recent disasters including back-to-back Category 4 cyclones in his own country and record-breaking Cyclone Freddy that refused to leave southeastern Africa in recent weeks.
+“Catastrophic and compound effects like this are growing in number,” he said.

 U.N.
 Secretary-General António Guterres said Wednesday he hoped the opinion, when issued, would encourage nations “to take the bolder and stronger climate action that our world so desperately needs.”

+Saudi Arabia and Iraq sought to soften the resolution saying it would increase the workload of the international court.
+Some 132 countries co-sponsored the resolution.

-The initiative was spearheaded by Vanuatu, a country that has suffered back-to-back cyclones earlier this month and is also at risk of rising seas engulfing swathes of the island.
+Vanuatu has not only faced the recent cyclones, it is also at risk of rising seas engulfing swathes of the islands.
 Scientists say both extreme weather and sea levels have worsened because of climate change caused by the burning of fossil fuels.
 The resolution specifically asks the court to pay particular attention to harms for small island nations.

 Youth groups were also involved in the effort, citing the need to protect the planet for current and future generations.